 Symptoms of diverticulitis are more severe and often start suddenly, but they may become worse over a few days.
 They include:

-- Tenderness; usually in the lower left part of the abdomen
+- Tenderness, usually in the left lower side of the abdomen

 - Nausea and vomiting